supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

     ![](images/AZ400_M08_L15_35.png)

 20. After the successful creation of the package, run the following to publish the package to the **EShopOnWebShared** feed.
-If it Prompted to signin window login with the credentials provided in the environment details tab.
+If it Prompted to signin window login with the following credentials.

     > **Email/Username**: <inject key="AzureAdUserEmail"></inject>